Skip to main content

 2. Create a database.
 Detailed instructions regarding this topic can be read here.

-4. The custom provider must be added, so it is required to modify the file Program.cs in the Workflow Server project.
-A sample code for adding a custom OpenID provider is included below:
+3. Next, you need to add a custom provider by modifying the Program.cs file in the Workflow Server project.
+A sample code for adding a custom OpenId provider is included below:

 workflowServer.RegisterOpenIdConnectProviders(authBuilder =>